Stylish mid-sized four-seater, usefully improved

 It’s a two-part device involving a spoiler which rises from the top edge of the windscreen and an air deflector behind the back seats that elevates.
 For those up front it’s very effective, an increase in wind noise being the penalty.
 On the downside it’s an eyesore and benefits those in the rear negligibly.

-The Cabriolet is well built, employing high quality materials and following the plush Sport and AMG Line range structure of the C-Class Coupe.
-The Mercedes-AMG range features even more equipment and a host of sporty touches to help justify their high prices.
+The Cabriolet is well built, employing high quality materials and offering similarly impressive ride and handling to the C-Class Coupe.
+The Mercedes-AMG C 43 features even more equipment and a host of sporty touches to help justify its high prices.